jonasbarth/obsidian-university/Sapienza/2nd Semester/Notes/Cloud Computing/Docker Lab.md

 ```
 docker exec -it <container ID> bash
 ```
+runs the `bash` command inside the container.

 ## Q4: Let assume you decide to use a volume.
 Why you need to mount the volume in the container file system?
 Does that mean you modify the container filesystem?
+The volume lets you connect a specific path on the container file system to the host file system and persist data from the container on the host.
+We need to mount the volume into the container file system so that the volume data becomes available inside the container.
+This means that the container filesystem is modified, since any data that is in the volume, now lives inside the container as well.

 ## Q5: In this part of the tutorial, you have created a volume.
 Where is the volume located in the file system of your docker host?
+The volume is

 # 2.1.6 Part 6: Use bind mounts
 ## Q1: What is a dev-mode container?